sovrasov/datumaro/docs/source/docs/data-formats/formats/yolo_ultralytics.md

 ## Export to YOLO-Ultralytics format

 Datumaro can convert [any other image dataset format](/docs/data-formats/formats/index.rst) which has bounding box annotations into YOLO-Ultralytics format.
-After the successful conversion, you can train your own detecter with the exported dataset and  [Ultralytics YOLOv8 trainer](https://github.com/ultralytics/ultralytics).
+After the successful conversion, you can train your own detector with the exported dataset and  [Ultralytics YOLOv8 trainer](https://github.com/ultralytics/ultralytics).

 > Note, if you want to see the end-to-end Jupyter-notebook example from the dataset conversion to the training, please see this [link](https://github.com/openvinotoolkit/datumaro/blob/develop/notebooks/08_e2e_example_yolo_ultralytics_trainer.ipynb).